John P. Cunha, DO, FACOEP

 - Most cases of hiccups resolve themselves in a short period of time and are rarely a medical emergency.
 See your doctor if hiccups last more than three hours, or if they disturb your eating or sleeping habits.

 - Home remedies or ways to get rid of hiccups include: holding your breath, drinking a glass of water quickly, pulling hard on your tongue, biting on a lemon, gargling with water, and using smelling salts.

-- A physician may prescribe medications such as chlorpromazine (Thorazine), haloperidol (Haldol), and metoclopramide (Reglan) for severe, persistent hiccups.
+- Rarely, a physician may prescribe medications such as chlorpromazine (Thorazine), haloperidol (Haldol), and metoclopramide (Reglan) for severe, persistent hiccups.

 - Hiccups can be prevented by avoiding overeating, eating too quickly, or drinking too much to help prevent hiccups.

 A hiccup is a sudden, involuntary contraction (spasm) of the diaphragm muscle.
 When the muscle spasms, the vocal cords snap shut, producing the hiccup sound.

 Hiccups are often rhythmic.
 They are usually just a temporary minor annoyance, but prolonged hiccups may signal a major medical problem.
 The longest recorded hiccup attack is six decades!